April Volleyball Gazette Jr age Tour Italy

-Remember.... to be allowed into the Churches...
-LONG pants for men (yes you can wear your sweat pants) and LONG pants or Dresses for the women are required, additionally “halter tops, tank tops, tube tops, swim suit tops etc...” will not be admitted in the Churches of Rome!!!
+Remember.... to be allowed into some Churches...
+LONG pants for men (yes you can wear your sweatpants) and LONG pants or Dresses for the women are required, additionally “halter tops, tank tops, tube tops, swim suit tops etc...” will not be admitted in the Churches of Rome!!!
 Dress appropriately.

 1 small plastic garbage/laundry bag Sewing kit (optional)

 1 suitcase or Backpack 1 athletic type bag (provided)

 Laundry Soap (clothes washing)1 light cord for hanging laundry

 Snacks for the long flights and Train rides Gum for the flight (ear pressure)

 Miscellaneous:Large Radios Non compliant electrical devices (hairdryers - curling irons ect)

 It is customary to exchange gifts with our opponents.
 These items need not be expensive.
 But rather something representing your area of the USA,.
 A pin, postcard, tee shirt etc... have been very popular with previous tours.
 If you are like me and your creative juices just are not flowing contact your local chamber of commerce, or visitors bureau.
 They will have lots of FREE stuff for you to give out.
 If you get real lucky and get lots of FREE stuff bring it along, others may not have been as luck as you were. (each player will need about 10-20 SMALL items to give away .. more if you feel like it)